MatthewAntonis/CSS_Assignment1/README.md

 3.)
 Incorporates a background image or gradient to enhance the visual appearance of the interface.

 4.)
-Incorporates colour while still maintaining readability/accessibility
+Incorporates colour while still maintaining readability/accessibility.

-5.) incorporates two custom web fonts and appropriate font-sizing and units
+5.) incorporates two custom web fonts and appropriate font-sizing and units.

 6.)
 Demonstrates understanding of the box model by adding padding and margins to give a sense of space between elements.